Skip to main content

 • graphics

 • “Love this game!
-It was bought for me by a wonderful friend, and I have really enjoyed what I have played so far.
-Really good XCOM-style gameplay along with good-looking visuals and a solid storyline already with lots to do, crafting, upgrades, etc. I sincerely hope this gem continues to grow; highly recommended.”
+It was bought for me by a wonderful friend and I have really enjoyed what I have played so far.
+Really good XCOM-style gameplay along with good-looking visuals and a solid storyline already with lots to do: crafting, upgrades, etc. Really cannot say anything negative about this game, made by three people over a long time.
+I sincerely hope this gem continues to grow, highly recommended.”

 • “AI character portraits don't jive with the aesthetic of the game – people are too clean and smiley for living in hell.”

-• “And the original hand-drawn character thumbnails that fit pretty nicely into the game’s admittedly rustic aesthetic have been replaced by shiny and poorly made AI-generated art.”
+• “The original hand-drawn character thumbnails that fit nicely into the game's rustic aesthetic have been replaced by shiny and poorly done AI-generated art.”

 • humor